Abstract

 2.2. staking amount & duration

-3. State Storage: Once the register action is validated and executed, there are two kinds of data stored in states of blockchain:
+2.3. node type - State Storage: Once the register action is validated and executed, there are two kinds of data stored in states of blockchain:

 3.1. native staking bucket: this bucket contains staking-related information, including the staking amount and duration.